Alcohol Abuse, Alcohol Addiction and Alcoholism

 This is general medical information, and not tailored to the needs of a specific individual.

 How do liver enzyme tests work?
 The enzymes AST, ALT, and GGT normally occur inside liver cells.
-If your liver is damaged, the enzymes are released into your blood stream and show up in your blood test.
+If your liver is damaged, the enzymes escape into your blood stream and show up in your blood test.
 Therefore the higher the enzyme count, the greater the liver damage.
 The most accurate of these tests for alcoholic liver damage is GGT.

-The second most common form of liver damage is a ‘fatty’ liver.
-This can be identified by blood tests and a liver ultrasound, and is also reversible with abstinence.
+Fatty liver can be identified by blood tests and a liver ultrasound.
+This stage of liver damage is also reversible with abstinence.
 However, fatty liver damage has a greater risk of turning into cirrhosis with continued alcohol abuse.

 Repeated liver damage can cause cirrhosis.
 Your liver is a remarkable organ, but it can only repair itself so many times.
 After a while your liver won't be able to repair itself and it will turn into scar tissue.
 Cirrhosis is just the medical term that means part of your liver has turned into scar tissue.

-Signs of Cirrhosis
+Signs of Cirrhosis or Severe Hepatitis

 Alcoholic neuropathy usually has a reversible and irreversible component.
 The reversible components is caused by the poor nutrition, and can be treated by thiamine (vitamin B1), folic acid, and vitamin B12.
 The irreversible component is caused by the direct poisoning of nerve cells, and there is no known cure.
-Up to half of heavy long-term alcohol abusers develop alcoholic neuropathy.
+Up to half of long-term, heavy alcohol abusers develop alcoholic neuropathy.

 Symptoms of Alcoholic Neuropathy

-Hypertension: High Blood Pressure
+Alcohol and Hypertension: High Blood Pressure

-Alcohol abuse has been shown to significantly increase the risk of most forms of cancer, including mouth, esophagus, breast, stomach, liver, prostate, and colon cancer.(4)
+Alcohol abuse significantly increases the risk of most forms of cancer, including mouth, esophagus, breast, stomach, liver, prostate, and colon cancer.

-How does alcohol raise cancer risk?
-The exact mechanism is not completely understood.
-It is likely that there are several ways in which alcohol raises the risk.
-Acetaldehyde, a byproduct of alcohol metabolism is thought to be one of the main cause for alcohol related cancers.(5)
+How does alcohol increase cancer risk?
+It is likely that there are several ways this happens.
+Acetaldehyde, a byproduct of alcohol metabolism is thought to be one of the main causes of alcohol related cancers.

-In the case of mouth, esophagus, and stomach cancer, alcohol appears to act as a direct irritant that damages tissues.
+In the case of mouth, esophagus, and stomach cancer, alcohol appears to also act as a direct irritant that damages tissues.
 Alcohol may also allow harmful chemicals, such as tobacco smoke, to enter the digestive tract more easily.
-This explain why smoking and drinking combined are more deadly than either one alone.
+This explains why smoking and drinking combined are more deadly than either one alone.

 Breast cancer, the leading cause of death in women, is strongly correlated with alcohol abuse.
 Drinking more than two drinks a day increases the risk of breast cancer by 50%!
-(6) This result has been confirmed in studies of over one hundred thousand women.
+This result has been confirmed in studies of over one hundred thousand women.

 Depression and Alcohol Abuse

 Alcohol abuse doubles the risk of depression.
 One study looked at 2,945 alcoholics.
 15% were depressed before they began abusing alcohol.
-26% were depressed while they were using alcohol, and 15% remained depressed once they had stopped drinking for an extended period.(7)
+26% were depressed while they were using alcohol, and 15% remained depressed once they had stopped drinking for an extended period.